liveahero-wiki/liveahero-wiki.github.io/_events/2101wolfman.md

 ### Hero's Fan Count

 Hero units with initial rank of 1 or 2 can only gain fan count from their own personal Hero's Memories items.
-Said items will also can't be exchanged for {% include item.html id=40 %}.
+Said items will also can't be exchanged for {% include item-icon.html id=40 %} Record Cube.

 Their fan count will only increase by 1 with each item used.

 ### Sidekick's Limit Breakthrough

 Sidekick units of rank 1 or 2 can only be upgraded with their own personal Sidekick's Heart items.
-Said items will also can't be exchanged for {% include item.html id=40 %}.
+Said items will also can't be exchanged for {% include item-icon.html id=40 %} Record Cube.